Watch your zombie party guests "live it up" with these fun games and activities!

 Make a batch of pink water balloons.
 Use a marker to draw lines on the balloons to make them look like brains.
 Separate the players into pairs.
 Each pair of zombies has to toss a balloon back and forth, trying not to drop and splatter the brains.
 Have the pairs take a step back from one another as the game progresses, to make it more difficult to catch the brains.
 The last team of zombies left with an intact balloon wins the game.

 Use the same type of water balloons like the ones made for the brain toss game.
 Divide players into two teams.
 Give each team a bucket of brain-water-balloons.
 Players must race, relay-style (and walking like zombies), to carry the brains from the bucket back to the team.
 The first team to gather all of their balloons wins.

 Red Light, Walking Dead Light

 It is a zombie twist on the classic schoolyard game of Red Light, Green Light.
 One player is the human.
 The human stands at the finish line with his back turned to others.
 The rest of the players are zombies.
 The zombies stand behind the starting line.
-When the human says “red light, walking dead light, one, two three!’ the zombies move forward (in walking dead motions).
-When the human is done talking, she rapidly turns around.
+When the human says “red light, walking dead light, one, two three!’ the zombies move forward (in zombie motions).
+When the human is done talking, they rapidly turn around.
 The zombies freeze.
 Anyone who is caught moving when the human turns around is out.
-A zombie who can reach and tag the human while her back is turned is the winner.
+A zombie who can reach and tag the human while their back is turned is the winner.